jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 When FLP joint randomness is required, the Client must compute it from the shares of `beta` sent to each Aggregator:

-1. Encode the weight as `beta`
+1. Encode the weight `weight` as `beta = [field(1)] + flp.encode(weight)`.
-1. Generate the VIDPF correction words and keys for `alpha` and `beta`
+1. Generate the VIDPF correction words and keys for `alpha` and `beta`.

-    > NOTE Each correction word has length `flp.MEAS_LEN`.
-We could save a
-    > little bit of communication by truncating the weights according to
-    > `flp.truncate()`.
-However, we still need to encode the full weight at
-    > least once, either separately or at the first level of the VIDPF tree.
-    > See issue \#98 for details.

-1. Compute each Aggregator's FLP joint randomness part by hashing its share of `beta` with its FLP seed, its VIDPF key, and the VIDPF correction words
+1. Compute each Aggregator's FLP joint randomness part by hashing its share of `beta` with its FLP seed, its VIDPF key, and the VIDPF correction words.
-1. Compute the FLP joint randomness seed by hashing the joint randomness parts
+1. Compute the FLP joint randomness seed by hashing the joint randomness parts.
-1. Derive the FLP joint randomness from the joint randomness seed
+1. Derive the FLP joint randomness from the joint randomness seed.
-1. Generate the FLP proof of `beta`'s validity using the derived joint randomness
+1. Generate the FLP proof of `beta`'s validity using the derived joint randomness.
-1. Compute the Leader's share of the proof
+1. Compute the Leader's share of the proof.

 The joint randomness is also needed to verify the FLP and must therefore be recomputed during preparation ({{preparation}}).
-The Client includes the parts in the public share for this purpose.
+To accomplish this, the Client includes in each Aggregator's input share the joint randomness part of its peer.

 The complete algorithm is listed below: